Demir Kapija

 This tunnel was build during the first world war by the Germans.
 The tunnel looks pretty impressive inside, the walls are very rough.
 Above the entrance it is written in the rocks: “Wilhelm II Deutscher Kaiser Konig von Preussen befahl seinen soldaten diese strasse zu bauen 1916”

-Demir Kapija to Koresnica Hike
+Demir Kapija to Koreshnica Hike

 Demir Kapija to Koreshnica hike